Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Corrections

 \subsection{Trigger and luminosity corrections}

-The integrated luminosity is $121\pm6$ pb$^{-1}$.
-It has to be corrected to account for the probability of retaining CEP events, which depends on the instantaneous luminosity.
+The integrated luminosity has to be corrected to account for the probability of retaining CEP events, which depends on the instantaneous luminosity.
 There is a high probability that an exclusive event overlaps with another process and is therefore rejected.
 This occurs because the CEP trigger includes vetoes ensuring the characteristic double-gap rapidity topology of CEP events.

 The probability of retaining CEP events is calculated using zero-bias data, taking into account both online and offline vetoes.
+It quantifies how often a zero-bias event is not rejected by the veto.
 The online vetoes were part of the trigger definition as described in~section~\ref{sec:triggers}.
 The offline veto comes from the requirement of one reconstructed primary TOF vertex.
-The probability is studied separately for each run\footnote{A run at STAR refers to a dataset collected during a specific time interval when data was recorded; this typically lies between 30 minutes and 2 hours.} and is fitted with an exponential function of the instantaneous luminosity.
-This reflects the expected Poisson-like behavior of the probability that no interaction occurs in a bunch crossing.
-The probability of retaining the CEP event is found to be independent of the choice of the RP branch combination.
+The probability is studied separately for each run\footnote{A run at STAR refers to a dataset collected during a specific time interval when data was recorded; this typically lies between 30 minutes and 2 hours.} as a function of the instantaneous luminosity.
+The obtained distribution is fitted with an exponential function, that reflects the expected Poisson-like behavior of the probability that no interaction occurs in a bunch crossing.
+The probability of retaining the CEP event is found to be independent of the choice of the branch of the RP combination.
 The values of $P^{\text{CEP}}_{\text{retain}}(\langle L_{\text{inst}}^{\text{run}} \rangle)$ vary between $15-40$\%, which leads to the effective integrated luminosity of $L_{\text{int}}^{\text{eff}} = 25.6\pm1.6$ pb$^{-1}$.